CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 ## Additional Applications

 Expanding from the mainstream communciation network providers.
-There is also additional application of our technology for rapidly changing local mesh networks, and satelite braodband internet providers.
+There is also additional application of our technology for rapidly changing local mesh networks, and satelite broadband internet providers.

 Examples:
 - Mesh Networks